How to Create Formatting Charts in Advanced Excel?

-Chart formatting is used to easily add a certain set of styles such as colors, patterns for data representation, legends, axis title, chart title, etc. We add these formatting styles to enhance the visualization of charts and also, it will help for data analysis.
-One of the best ways to format the charts is to use built-in formatting tools provided by Excel.
-The Format Pane is introduced in Excel 2013 which provides a chart formatting option for various different chart elements.
-In order to access the formatting pane, we need to Select Chart Element > Right-Click > Format<chart_element> excel will open a Format Pane for that particular chart element on the right side of the spreadsheet.
+Chart formatting in Excel is used to easily add a certain set of styles such as colors, patterns for data representation, legends, axis titles, chart titles, etc. We add these formatting styles to enhance the visualization of charts and also, it will help for data analysis.

 In this example, we will create a column chart and format its various chart elements.
 We will use random sales data for different courses for this.

-Step 1: Create Dataset
+Step 1: Create a Dataset in a workbook

 In this step, we will be creating the dataset using the following random sales data for different courses.